 Appeals:

-Any person aggrieved by the action of the Code Enforcement Officer or municipal officers may appeal to the Board of Appeals by filing a notice of appeal within thirty (30) days after receipt of the Code Enforcement Officer or municipal officer notification.
+Any person aggrieved by the action of the municipal officers or CEO may appeal to the Whitefield Board of Appeals by filing a notice of appeal within thirty (30) days after receipt of the municipal officers or CEO notification.

 Administrative appeals and variance applications submitted under this Ordinance shall be subject to the standards and procedures established by the Town of Whitefield Board of Appeals.

+Originally Adopted November 6, 2018

+Amended at Town Meeting March 21, 2026